Vailulu’u Eel City and Moat of Death

 "Moat of Death"

-The vents in the top of Nafanua volcano are emitting a solution which contains toxic materials.
+The vents in the top of the Nafanua volcano are emitting a solution that contains toxic materials.
 This fluid is heavier than the water and is flowing down in the caldera of Vailulu’u, where it accumulates.

 Thus Nafanua has created two unique biotopes – the Eel City on the summit and the "Moat of Death" at its base.